 A noncitizen with a visa that prohibits establishing a residence in Alabama during any portion of the durational period may not be granted resident student status.
 Other noncitizens may qualify for resident student status by meeting all requirements for residency outlined previously, or having been granted refugee status and meeting all other requirements for residence.

-Property ownership in Alabama does not, by itself, constitute residency or entitlement to in-state tuition.
+The ownership of property or a business in Alabama does not, by itself, constitute residency or entitlement to in-state tuition.

 No. This would have no influence on residency status but the student may be eligible for an Alumni Heritage Scholarship offered by the University of Alabama National Alumni Association.

 A non-resident student who believes he or she has satisfied the residency requirements may complete an Application for Reclassification of Residence for Tuition Purposes.
+Students may also find the application within their “Student” page in MyBama.
+Please note the application lists the documents a student should provide for review.
 A change in residency classification is never automatic.
-It is always the student’s responsibility to initiate the reclassification request.
-Applications must be submitted by the First Day of Classes for Fall/Spring terms and First Day of Classes for Interim Terms for Summer terms.
+It is always the student’s responsibility to initiate the reclassification application.
+Applications must be submitted by the first day of classes for Fall and Spring terms and the first day of classes for Interim in the Summer term.
+Within the application, students should read directions carefully, attach documents in PDF or Word format, and be sure to submit the application once all steps are complete.

 No. You must apply by the deadline for registration for the semester in question in order to be reviewed for residency reclassification for that semester.